peekxc/pixiplex-py/README.md

 jupyter lab
 ```

 Point the source of the jupyter widget to the `pixiplex/static/*` files, *NOT* the src files.
-Compile with:
+Then compile with:

 ```bash
 npx esbuild --bundle --format=esm --outdir=pixiplex/static src/widget.js src/pixinet.js --watch